edaaydinea/365-days-of-code-2022/Algorithms/Book/Part 1/01 - Fundamentals/01_2 - Data Abstraction/README.md

 Abstract data types provide a natural mechanism for organizing the information.

-- Date.java is a data tyoe that represents the day, month, and year.
+- Date.java is a data type that represents the day, month, and year.
 - Transaction.java is a data type that represents a customer, a date, and an amount.

 The idea is to define data types that allow us to keep information in objects that correspond to things in the real